Diskmaster/ModernPrecombines/PRP-BUGTRACK.md

 - \[PRP\] Vault81Secret Check invisbed records.
 - \[PRP\] DmndSecurity01 Remove the new newly copied column records.
 - \[PRP\] Check 0831 0832 0833 0830 0848 083F.
-- \[PRP\] Bandaid (non-occluder) the airplane wreck meshes as I reported with U32336.
+- \[PRP\] Bandaid (non-occlude) the airplane wreck meshes as I reported with U32336.
 - \[PRP\] (-5, 1, CW): Leftovers from the Law Offices fixes, Architecture\Buildings\Metal\MetalIntWall1x1Str01.nif needs some cleanup, else z-flicker happens at the edges.
-- \[PRP, U32336\] (-2, 19, CW): 127495 is causing visual flickery as a result of improper collision between floors.
+- \[PRP, U32336\] (-2, 19, CW): 127495 is causing visual flicker as a result of improper collision between floors.
 Can't fix until collision is fixed in model.
 - \[PRP\] PosterArmy01.nif and PosterArmy02.nif from Flicker Fixer appears to have no geometry.
 This explains the exclusion from precombines.
 - \[PRP\] -24, -13, CW: 96911, 9696E, DB891, DB892 need to be tagged EnableParent for exclusion from Precombines to better support Maxwell's Worl
 - \[PRP\] Nearest 11A621: \"Captain's hatch\" walls suck and have holes as they are clearly not intended for this.
 - \[PRP\] Wherever the hell https://youtu.be/hFE3jzjq_WY is at.
 - \[PRP\] Croup Manor 2F ref https://www.youtube.com/watch?v=qJAYTCSn7y8
 - \[PRP\] 0.53: CorvegaAssemblyPlant01 in both baseline and UIL flavors are busted for previs.
 Only an issue for the stable builds.
 Unstable has this cell working, probably from process improvements.
-- \[PRP\] Future builds should NOT have pregenerated precombines for PPF.
+- \[PRP\] Future builds should NOT have regenerated precombines for PPF.
 It's a waste of time.
 Build precombines in PRP stage.
 - \[PRP\] **High Priority** Once the new stable is set, rebuild ALL patches against it.
 - \[PRP\] Vault114 Third floor railing occlusion is broken \(haven't figured out a good way to fix, tried all the usual methods\)
 - \[U31719\] \[-8, 0\] Commonwealth - 16002F and 16002A missing side of SCOL mesh \(sidewalk\), held pending investigation to model welding.